fsari2/machine-learning-application/README.md

 - GBM after applying OHE: 85%
 - XGB with applied OHE: 88%
 - Random Forest Classifier with applied OHE: 89%
-- SVM Classifier with applied OHE:

 ### Conclusions
+- The application of feature engineering both label and one-hot encoder not really improved the accuracy
+- Every model has different weight of the most importance feature
-- The built models have accuracy between , and the is the best model among them
+- The built models have accuracy between 84 - 88%, and the random forest classifier is the best model among them
-- SHAP cannot use for GBM Classifier as it requires target with binary number (0 and 1) only
+- SHAP cannot use for GBM Classifier as it requires target with binary number (0 and 1) only and it took very long time to be applied for random forest model
-- Every model has different important features
-- SHAP, permutation importance, and feature importance helps to understand the way model predict the target, yet SHAP has more features to see the individual class
+- SHAP, permutation importance, and feature importance helps to understand the way model predict the target, yet SHAP has more features to see the individual class.

 ### Limitation of this study
 No attempt to tune the hyperparameters except for GBM Classifier with `learning-rate`